In this article we will go over what the %RM calculator is and how to use it.

 Step 3.
 Click on the calculator icon on the far right of the exercise row.

 Step 4.
 In the popup menu, choose the correct metric from the dropdown menu.

 Step 5.
 Once your metric is chosen, input the percentage you’d like to use for the %RM calculation.
-We’ve adjusted the input so you can just typed something like “20” for 20% rather then 0.20.
+We’ve adjusted the input so you can just type something like “20” for 20% rather than 0.20.